- The Washington Times - Monday, February 16, 2026

 Advertisement

-The bills Mr. Thune referenced would all require bipartisan support to clear the 60-vote threshold, so part of the calculation may come down to how willing Democrats are to cooperate.
+The bills Mr. Thune referenced would require bipartisan support to clear the 60-vote threshold, so part of the calculation may come down to Democrats’ willingness to cooperate.

 Other legislation is likely to take a back seat until that matter is resolved.